StaymanHou/problem_solving_algorithm/2_framework.md

 end
 ```

+> \[Quote\] In the book *Bulletproof Problem Solving* it says: "Disaggregation gives us manageable chunks to work on and to see the structure of the problem."

 Part of the decomposing a problem is actually to decide if I need to decompose it as indicated by the `problem.manageable?` condition.

 > \[Example\] I'd assume all the reader would be able to immediately solve this problem. `1 + 2 + 3 + 4 = ?`.
 The solution is pretty obvious which is 10.
 However, imaging for a 1st grade kid, this problem can be overwhelming for them.
 So it will be necessary to decompose it into 3 problems.
 First, `1 + 2 = ?`.
 The solution is 3.
 Then `3 + 3 = 6`.
 And lastly `6 + 4 = 10`.